Advertiser Disclosure

 FICO scores consist of a three-digit number, which is typically arrived at based on the information on your credit reports.
 Your score could range from 300 to 850, with the latter representing a perfect credit score.

-Most people fall somewhere in between those extremes, so let’s take a look at what the different tiers of FICO scores are and what they could mean for your chances of getting approved for a home equity loan.
+Most people fall somewhere in between those extremes, so let’s take a look at the different tiers of FICO scores and what they could mean for your chances of getting approved for a home equity loan.

 Below 580: Poor Credit